Lab 1E: What’s the Relationship?

 -

-Answer the following questions by creating an appropriate graph or graphs.
+Answer the following questions by creating an appropriate graph or graphs:

-– Do healthier snacks
+– Do healthier snacks have more or less

 of a snack?
 Describe their relationships.